PPL-IIITA/ppl-assignment-jarvis/README.md

 ##Tools used:
 >Eclipse for code <br />
 >Doxygen for Documentation <br />
->Class diagrams generated automaticall using eclipse
+>Class diagrams generated automaticall using Eclipse